Pollito Dev

 And here is the plot twist: I’ll be working with Java Spring Webflux microservices, built following Hexagonal Architecture philosophy, deployed in Azure cloud services … And I don’t have any idea nor experience in any of what I just said.

-You know you’re not skilled enough, experienced enough, or qualified enough to justify being there, yet you are there"
+You know you’re not skilled enough, experienced enough, or qualified enough to justify being there, yet you are there

-But anyways, I feel very welcomed to the group, and even Devsu went through the logistic problem of getting me a notebook in London (oh yeah, about that, I’m in the UK now.
+But anyway, I feel very welcomed to the group, and even Devsu went through the logistic problem of getting me a notebook in London (oh yeah, about that, I’m in the UK now.
 It’s a long story totally unrelated to this new job position)

 So that’s a nice catchup of what is my life now… Cheers mate!